 Customers can also bring food waste to us.
 Minimum requirements:

-- The load is transported by a CDL-licensed driver in a commercial vehicle
+- Load is transported by a CDL-licensed driver in a commercially-licensed vehicle

 Minimum tipping fees and load requirements will apply.